 Baseline Condition

-The baseline efficiency case is an evaporator fan defrost system that uses a time clock mechanism to initiate electronic resistance defrost.
+The baseline efficiency case is a refrigerated case without defrost controls or with an evaporator fan defrost system that uses a time clock mechanism to initiate electronic resistance defrost.

 High-efficiency Condition

 Eligible high-efficiency equipment is an evaporator fan defrost system with electronic defrost controls.